animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-Spring Data for Apache Geode offers dedicated support for each configuration through its [client-cache](#bootstrap:cache:client)
+Spring Data for GemFire offers dedicated support for each configuration through its [client-cache](#bootstrap:cache:client)
 elements: `client-region` and `pool`.
 As the names imply, `client-region` defines a client Region, while `pool` defines a Pool of